 This section describes the function of the PCC circuit boards and modules that are contained in the control panel (Figure 3-1) and the accessory box.
 The block diagram in Figure 3-2, shows both internal and external components of the PCC system.
-The system schematics are provided in Section 7 of this manual.
+The system schematics are provided in Section 9 of this manual.

 ACAUTION Electrostatic discharge will damage circuit boards.
-Always wear a grounding wrist strap when touching or handling circuit boards or socket-mounted ICs.
+To prevent this damage, always wear a grounding wrist strap when touching or handling circuit boards or socket-mounted ICs.